-Wood or other combustibles must not be stored in the room under the burn chamber.
+Wood or other combustibles are not to be be stored in the room under the burn chamber.

 Lighting the Stove Using a "Top-Down"-Lighting

 "Top-Down"-Lighting provides an environmentally friendly lighting and helps keep the glass area optimally clean.